Essential concepts for managing Xanthomonas in begonia — Part 1

 Impact

-• Blight lesions are often V-shaped (Photos 1 and 2).
+- Blight lesions are often V-shaped (Photos 1 and 2).

 Diagnosis

-Positive identification can be confirmed by sending a sample to a diagnostics laboratory.
+It's important to obtain an accurate identification of the pathogen from a plant diagnostics laboratory as management differs among diseases.
+Also, a lab diagnosis may be necessary for records and accounting.
 Depending on the lab, the testing process will employ culturing of the pathogen, ELISA or PCR-based methods.
-Test strips used to test for Xanthomonas in geraniums cannot be used to test for the Xanthomonas that infects begonias.
+Commercially available tests used to detect Xanthomonas hortorum pv. pelargonii in geraniums cannot be used to detect the Xanthomonas that infects begonias.

 Please note: If the situation involves crop insurance claims or the legal system, you will need documentation from a reputable lab.
 Many, if not all, land-grant universities provide plant diagnostic services to growers.
 Don’t hesitate to contact your local Extension office for more details—we’re ready to help!